gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "You were all following him around like ducklings, just because he knew a stupid trick."

-"Well, at least he didn't make everyone say please nine times, like you did when I wanted to play with the whirlidoodle Granna Fee got you for your nameday last year!"
+"At least he didn't make everyone say please nine times, like you did when I wanted to play with the whirlidoodle Granna Fee got you for your nameday last year!"